red-panda-ci/ci-scripts/README.md

     [...]

-In this case you must have a "debug.keystore" in the ~/.android folder of the jenkins user
+You must have a "debug.keystore" in the ~/.android folder of the jenkins user.

+An explanation of the interesting points marked above:
+1) Checkout the principal code reporitory using SCM plugin
+2) Initialize and update all of the submodules, including this "ci-scrits"
+3) Build the APK, using 23.0.3 sdk version, builded with "./gradlew clean assembleDebug"
+4) Archive all of the resultant APK as artifacts of the jenkins build job